institut-de-genomique/BoardION/README.md

 make
 make install
 ```

+This will install on your a system a binary named boardion_preprocess.

 This script need to be executed regurlarly to update the data displayed in the web interface.
 For exemple, to execute it every 5 minutes with cron: